-The Collisions tab on the Activity Overview page lists activity collisions on your site.
+The Collisions tab on the Activity Overview page in Adobe Target lists activity collisions on your site.

 An activity collision occurs when multiple activities are set up to deliver content to the same page.
 If an activity collision occurs, you may not see the expected content on your page.